-In 2018, there were 2.9 million self-employed Canadians, accounting for 15 per cent of the total workforce.
-In 2017, Small business owners in Canada accounted for 97.9 per cent of entire employer businesses or 1.15 million.
+Intuit Canada says freelancers, independent contractors and on-demand workers made up 45% of the Canadian workforce in 2020.
 Those numbers continue to rise.
 Self-employed and small business owners can deduct certain business expenses; they can keep more of what they earn.
 Pretty attractive gig, would you think?

-Unfortunately, the fortune runs dry when applying for a mortgage.
-If small businesses are thriving, making an income, having a bright future, why is it so difficult for lenders to hand over a mortgage loan?
+Unfortunately, the fortune runs dry when applying for a mortgage as a business owner.
+If small businesses are thriving, making an income, having a bright future, why is it so difficult for lenders to hand over mortgages for business owners?

 "Those who are self-employed or own a small business have the opportunity to claim or write off many business expenses against their income.
 So their taxable income looks much less on paper, reducing the amount of taxes they pay," says Mary Major Allen.
 Mary is a Mortgage Broker with The Mortgage Group in Halifax.